dotnet/csharplang/proposals/data-classes.md

 ## Extensible data classes (data class subtyping)

-Like normal C# classes, data classes are not sealed by default and can be inherited from in base classes.
-If there are any readonly members without default initialization in the base class, the subclass is required to define a protected constructor.
+Like normal C# classes, data classes are not sealed by default and can be inherited from in sub-classes.

+In non-`data` sub-classes, if there are any readonly members without default initialization in the base class, the subclass is required to define a protected constructor.
 The constructor must assign all readonly members of the base class before the constructor ends, or an error is produced.

+In `data` sub-classes, the requirements of the base become requirements of the sub-class, such that initialization of the sub-class must also initialize all of the required members of the base.

+## TODO: "With"-ers